pulumi/docs/content/docs/tutorials/kubernetes/kubernetes-ts-staged-rollout-with-prometheus.md

 ---
-title: "Kubernetes: Staged application rollout gated by Prometheus checks"
+title: "Staged App Rollout Gated by Prometheus Checks"
 no_edit_this_page: true
 ---